richyBaxter/geo-analyzer/README.md

 Analyze https://example.com for the query "best practices"
 ```

-Claude will use the GEO Analyzer tool to provide detailed extractability metrics and recommendations.
+Claude will use the GEO Analyser tool to provide detailed extractability metrics and recommendations.

 ---